TransportForLondonOutreach/PlottingLiveData/tutorials/Tutorial_DownloadData.md

 </Answer>

 ## Create a Show Arrivals function
 Next we are going to create a function called ShowArrivals.
-It is okay if the function name has a squiggly line underneath it,this will be solved in the next step.
+It is okay if the function name has a squiggly line underneath it, this will be solved in the next step.
 We do this by typing the following code:
 ```javascript
 async function ShowArrivals() {
 ```

 ## Write the code to make Show Arrivals appear on the map
-From line 22 we are going to type the following (*scroll althe way to the right*):
+From line 22 we are going to type the following (*scroll all the way to the right*):
 ```javascript
 var data = await Data.CallArrivals("https://api.tfl.gov.uk/Line/jubilee/Arrivals/" + station.id)
 var arrivals = Data.ArrivalList(data);